MCM (TV channel): History

 From June 1990, the MCM program was also broadcast in the Lyon and Toulouse conurbations by the transmitters of the local channels TLM (Lyon) and TLT (Toulouse), with off-air broadcasts on the same principle as TMC.

-Since 1989, under the provisional name “Euromusique”, MCM's music program has been broadcast by satellite in the new D2 Mac broadcasting standard, on the TDF 1 and 2 satellites.
+From 1989 until 2026, under the provisional name “Euromusique”, MCM's music program had been broadcast by satellite in the new D2 Mac broadcasting standard, on the TDF 1 and 2 satellites.
 These satellite broadcasts could be received free-to-air, but required a receiver compatible with this new standard, or Canal+'s Decsat decoder and a compact satellite dish, or a Visiopass terminal for cable subscribers.
-However, these satellites suffered from serious breakdowns, and MCM is forced to find alternatives to its English-language competitor MTV.
+However, these satellites suffered from serious breakdowns, and MCM was forced to find alternatives to its English-language competitor MTV.

 In 1992, Lagardère SCA (through Europe 1 Communication and its subsidiary Euromusique) decided to turn the music program MCM, which until then had been broadcast by satellite and repeated on the TMC channel (and TLM), into a fully-fledged music theme channel, to be broadcast on the new Canalsatellite bouquet, of which Lagardère SCA was a shareholder.
 Broadcasting of MCM on TMC and TLM was discontinued at the end of Summer 1992.
 The acronym MCM then stands for Ma Chaîne Musicale.

 MCM Euromusique had financial difficulties in its early years.
 The French music channel posted losses of 23 million francs in 1992, followed by 19.4 million francs in 1993.

-MCM Africa was created in 1994, then divested in 2002 to Alliance Trace Media and became Trace TV in 2003.
+MCM Africa was created in 1994, then divested in 2002 to Alliance Trace Media and became Trace TV (now Trace Urban) in 2003.

 In January 2000, the Lagardère and Canal+ groups signed a “long-term alliance” in digital television, with Groupe Canal+ acquiring a 49% stake in Lagardère's channels, including MCM.

 In 2001, MCM 2 was created, broadcasting clips from the 80s and 90s, and targeting the generation that had seen the beginnings of MCM.
 In 2002, a Belgian version of MCM was launched, which was shut down on 31 December 2009.

 On 28 November 2003, MCM 2 became MCM Pop and MCM Top was launched targeting younger audiences from 15–24, as MCM wasn't anymore a 24h music channel, with international shows and anime.

 In January 2005, Lagardère Active and Groupe Canal+ signed an agreement to unwind their cross-shareholdings in MultiThématiques to the Canal+ Group, and in Lagardère Thématiques, which will then be almost entirely owned by the Lagardère group (with Partcom).
 The separation was made following the Conseil d'État's decision of 20 October 2004, which cancelled the DTT authorizations of 6 channels on the grounds of their joint control in Lagardère Thématiques.
 The two groups thus intended to present themselves under optimum conditions for the next call for entries by the CSA for the allocation of DTT frequencies.
 The MCM group had already presented the iMCM project in 2002 which had been selected, and renamed it Europe 2 TV in its second hearing on 14 December 2004, whose project was accepted again and launched in 2005.